SimonDanisch/MIT18065/README.md

   * This took about 30 minutes on windows, and about 7 on my mac
   * For windows users, good time to get dinner.
 (Your time may vary.)
 2. run Pkg.test("MIT18065")

-it will open a web browser where you can select getting started.ipynb which will lead you to this:
+  * it will open a web browser where you can select getting started.ipynb which will lead you to this:
 [notebook](https://github.com/SimonDanisch/MIT18065/blob/master/docs/getting%20started.ipynb)

-1. execute every step in the notebook (shift + enter  one by one, or cell + Run All)
+2. execute every step in the notebook (shift + enter  one by one, or cell + Run All)

+## HW Notes